How to Monitor a Traefik Reverse Proxy with Prometheus

 Next, we need to deploy a Prometheus stack.
 Lucky for you I have a Docker stack containing Docker, Prometheus, and Grafana ready for such a task.

 Clone the below repository to your Docker host.
-This repository contains instructions in case you have never set this up Prometheus before.
+This repository contains instructions if you have never set this up Prometheus.

 $ git clone https://github.com/vegasbrianc/prometheus